bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 Configuration changes often happen through paths that bypass logging.
 Automated systems make decisions that aren't recorded.
 Rollback procedures exist in runbooks but haven't been tested.

-The [2025 Uptime Institute data](https://www.mcmorrowreports.com/uptimes-7th-annual-data-center-outage-analysis-shows-improvement-but-new-risks/) shows that **85% of human error-related outages stem from staff failing to follow procedures or from flawed procedures themselves.** This suggests our rollback procedures are largely theater—they exist, but they don't work under pressure.
+The [2025 Uptime Institute data](https://www.mcmorrowreports.com/uptimes-7th-annual-data-center-outage-analysis-shows-improvement-but-new-risks/) shows that **85% of human error-related outages stem from staff failing to follow procedures or from flawed procedures themselves.** This suggests our rollback procedures are largely theater - they exist, but they don't work under pressure.

 Concrete requirements: